njbizzle/Offseason2024ForPortfolio/README.md

 ## LED System

-I got pretty annoyed trying to use other people's LED code.
-CTRE (the company that made all LED hardware) had a limited system for managing what patterns were being sent to the LEDs.
-I wrote some code to manage different patterns, states, mix patterns, transition between patterns, and a few other tools.
-I ended up really enjoying it as a design project, and it turned out really well.
-Patterns are described with a function that takes in variables like time, progress through the defined LED strip, and a few other factors that can be set up, then you just need to return a color.
-It makes it super simple to describe patterns mathematically.
+CTRE, the company that makes the LED hardware, had a limited system for managing what patterns were sent to the LED strips.
+Wanting more flexibility, I wrote code to manage different patterns, states, mix patterns, transition between patterns, as well as a few other features.
+I ended up enjoying it as a design project and I'm proud of the way it turned out.
+Patterns are described with a function that takes in variables such as time and position in the LED strip to determine a color.
+The implementation is an elegant way to describe patterns mathematically.

-This existed in some form on our on-season robot, and it made it really easy to convey the state of the robot from really far away.
-Overall it's a super generally applicable tool and I'm really happy with how it turned out.
+This existed in some form on our on-season robot and it made it really easy to convey the state of the robot from really far away.
+Overall it's a generally applicable tool and I'm really happy with how it turned out.

 Here's an older example pattern.